 There are a few perks when flying Air Koryo.
 The first one being the most obvious one.
 Being one of the very few flyers out there to have experienced this unique airline.
 Certainly makes for an interesting story for friends and family.

-Although Air Koryo use their newest aircrafts acquired between 2007 and 2015 to fly on their international fight routes, it is possible to experience the older aircrafts from the former Soviet Union days by flying domestically in North Korea.
-These old birds are kept in well condition, which we at YPT take great advantage of during our northeast tours and our very own annual chartered flight to Mt.
+Although Air Koryo use their newest aircraft acquired between 2007 and 2015 to fly on their international fight routes, it is possible to experience the older aircraft, from the former Soviet Union, by flying domestically in North Korea.
+These old birds are kept in good condition, which we at YPT take great advantage of during our northeast tours and our very own annual chartered flight to Mt.
 Paektu.
 These older planes offer ridiculously large leg room, so you won’t feel like a packed sardine either.

-Whilst Air Koryo does have it’s flaws, such as no frequent flyer program, no photography during flight and no alcohol served with lunch, it is by no means the world’s worst airline.
+So, in conclusion while Air Koryo does have its flaws, such as no frequent-flyer programme, no photography during flight, and now no alcohol served with lunch, it is by no means the world’s worst airline.